HHSAPCompSci2020/capstone-project-gif-5/docs/README Ido, Franklin, and Gilad  - Dungeon (1).txt

 * The enemy superclass makes it very easy to create new enemies.
 All you have to do is change the way it follows the player, speed, damage, and range which will be fields, also you need to change sprite, animations and the way it attacks.
 Any special attacks would be added in the individual class.
    * Goblin a small enemy that's fast and does a small amount of damage
    * Skeleton is a medium enemy that has long range attacks and does a low amount of damage
-   * Dragon the final boss that has a lot of health and does a lot of damage.
-Also breathes fire.
+   * Giant A big yet slow enemy who has a lot of health and deals a lot of damage
+   * Witch Can shoot magic balls at the player but also spawns skeletons over time.
+By far your most formidable foe.
+WMagic
+* A magic ball for the witch to shoot
+Arrow
+* The arrow skeletons shoot
-*  WizardElement (A superclass with all components of an elemental power)
+ WizardElement (A superclass with all components of an elemental power)
 * Magic (default power; magic balls that in a straight line)
-* Lightning (slower than magic, but does a lot more damage; looks like a strike of lightning)
+* Lightning (looks like a strike of lightning that is fast but does a small amount of damage)
-* Earth (A radial attack around the player)
-* Fire (An attack with an area of affect in front of the player; short ranged but has the ability to do the burn effect, which does damage to enemies overtime)
+* Fire (An attack with an area of affect in front of the player; has the ability to do the burn effect, which does damage to enemies overtime)
-* Ice (an ice like burst in front of the player; doesn’t do much damage but has the chance to freeze the opponent, making them slower or even unable to move)
+* Ice (an ice like burst in front of the player; does a good amount of damage and also has the chance to freeze the opponent, making them slower or even unable to move)
 Player
 * The player class will make a wizard sprite and make you be able to move and such.
-It will also create new elementals power.
+It will also create new elemental power.
 They will be using set elemental powers.
 Dungeon
 * A class representing the screen the player will play on.
 Also makes sure to create rooms with different enemies and such.
 DungeonMaker